hugo-sv/riw/README.md

 This project implements a basic Information Retrieval (IR) system using the boolean model.

+## Requirements

+1. Make sure that you are running `Python 3`.
+This project has only been tested using `Python 3.7`.
+2. Install dependencies by running: `pip3 install -r requirements.txt`
+3. Make sure that you have the necessary `nltk` data by running: `python3 -m nltk.downloader stopwords punkt wordnet`

 ## Usage

 ### 1. Getting the dataset